Indirect Cooling of Weakly Coupled Trapped-Ion Mechanical Oscillators: Indirect cooling schemes

 Panel (e) shows a second, continuous scheme, where the cooling of the SCM and a continuous coupling between SCM and WCM are applied simultaneously.
 The parameters of the cooling and the coupling need to be jointly optimized, because the mode coupling results in two new eigenmodes (dressed modes) with ladder operators $\frac{1}{\sqrt{2}}(\hat{w} \pm \hat{s})$, split in frequency by $2 g_{w,s}$.
 The optimal frequency for monochromatic cooling radiation is centered between these two cooling resonances so that the two dressed modes can be cooled at equal rates.
 Cooling is most efficient if the coupling rate is comparable to the cooling rate.
 Weaker coupling slows the cooling of the WCM, while stronger coupling increases the frequency splitting of the dressed modes and thus the detuning from the cooling radiation, which slows down the cooling of both modes.
 Because the minimum occupation is set by the competition between heating and cooling rates for the two modes, the detuning of the cooling radiation in the continuous scheme may result in a higher occupation compared to the pulsed scheme.
 The effects of mode splitting can be alleviated by taking advantage of methods with large cooling rate and wide bandwidth, such as electromagnetically-induced-transparency cooling~\cite{morigi2000ground}.

 Imperfections of the coupling potential can also affect cooling.
-Residual oscillating potential gradients lead to driven motion at $\delta_{w,s}$~\cite{gorman2014two}, which is analogous to micromotion due to the rf trapping field~\cite{berkeland1998minimization} and can frequency-modulate the cooling radiation, impacting cooling.
+Residual oscillating potential gradients lead to driven motion at $\delta_{w,s}$~\cite{gorman2014two}, which is analogous to micromotion due to the rf trapping field~\cite{berkeland1998minimization} and can reduce the coupling of the cooling radiation to the ions.
 Undesired curvatures, which are unavoidable due to the Laplace equation, can cause small shifts to the mode frequencies, but this can be accounted for by adjusting the frequency of cooling radiation.

-Both the simultaneous and pulsed schemes should be compatible with a wide variety of laser cooling techniques~\cite{wineland1975proposed,diedrich1989laser,morigi2000ground,wineland1992sisyphus}.
+Both the simultaneous and pulsed schemes should be compatible with a wide variety of laser cooling techniques~\cite{wineland1975proposed,diedrich1989laser,morigi2000ground,wineland1992sisyphus}, and the initial mode occupations can be arbitrarily high as long as the ions remain in a crystal with a well-defined mode structure.
+Even if the initial temperature of the WCM is very high, it can be cooled using at least one of these schemes at a rate that approaches the rate achievable for cooling the SCM alone.
 The simultaneous scheme is simpler to implement and reaches the same occupation more quickly compared to the pulsed scheme, if the coupling potential is nearly perfect and the coupling rate can be made comparable to the cooling rate of the SCM.
 The pulsed scheme can achieve lower occupations and is more robust against coupling potential imperfections.
 If a certain WCM is the mode of interest, cooling using the simultaneous scheme can be followed by a cooling pulse on the SCM with the coupling turned off and a final swap to achieve the lowest possible occupation on this particular WCM.

+It is worth noting that motional modes of single ions confined in adjacent potential wells are coupled if their motional frequencies are resonant~\cite{brown2011coupled,harlander2011trapped}.
+A similar idea of indirect cooling of single ions based on this technique has been proposed~\cite{brown2011coupled, niemann2019cryogenic}, and recently demonstrated using two identical ions~\cite{fallek2023rapid}.